 Village Harmony sing a wide range of sacred and secular music in their Christmas programmes.

-We include carols such as 'Silent Night', 'Once in Royal David's City' and 'Good Christians all rejoice', sung in harmony with descants, plus beautiful pieces including 'Do you hear what I hear', 'Tell out the news' and the 'Ballad of Bethlehem'.
+We include arrangements of carols such as 'Silent Night'and 'Ding Dong Merrily on High' , plus beautiful pieces including 'Do you hear what I hear', 'Tell out the news' and 'Pavanne for a Silent Night'.